-Pimecrolimus cream (Elidel) is a topical, steroid-free, anti-inflammatory medication used to treat eczema, amongst other inflammatory skin conditions.
-It is available on prescription and can be applied to affected skin on the face, head and around the eyes where corticosteroid creams are not recommended.
+Pimecrolimus cream (Elidel) is a steroid-free medication used to treat eczema, and other inflammatory skin conditions.
+It is available on prescription and can be applied to affected skin on the face, head, and around the eyes where corticosteroid creams are not recommended.

 Antihistamines may help the itching.
 The drowsiness they cause can also be useful at night to conquer sleeplessness caused by the irritation.

-In some cases, medications to suppress the immune system may be needed to treat the condition.
+In severe cases of eczema, medications to suppress the immune system may be needed to treat the condition.

-In severe cases, phototherapy or ultraviolet (UV) treatment may be suggested.
-This involves controlled exposure to UV-A and/or UV-B for a few minutes, two to three times each week.
+Phototherapy, or ultraviolet (UV) light treatment, may be suggested for severe eczema.
+Phototherapy involves controlled exposure to UVA and/or UVB rays for a few minutes, two to three times each week.
 A course of treatment may continue for several months.